Reviews You Can Rely On

 How We Tested

-Over the last four years, GearLab has bought and tested over 50 pairs of running shorts from different manufacturers.
+Over the last four years, GearLab has bought and tested over 60 pairs of running shorts from different manufacturers.
 These shorts range in style from spandex-based biker shorts to paper-thin race-ready options.
-Our reviews represent extensive field testing across both gender categories, with our team putting each pair through the rigors in varied terrains and run types.
+Our reviews represent extensive field testing across both genders, with our team putting each pair through varied terrain, climates, and running conditions.

-We rigorously test and review the top products on the market, including innovative offerings from emerging brands.
-Our team independently purchases all products—there are no sponsored deals.
+We researched and tested the top products on the market.
+We purchase all products—there are no sponsored deals.

 From over two dozen pairs, we meticulously narrow down our favorites through: